The Politics of Personalized News Aggregation: General model

+\begin{proof} The proof for the personalized case is the exact same as before.
+As for the broadcast case, notice that in the current setting, as well as in the baseline model, only voters of the most extreme types can have binding participation constraints, whereas those of interim types must have slack participation constraints.
+Replacing $k=\pm 1$ with $k=\pm K$ in the proofs of Theorems \ref{thm_binary} and \ref{thm_product} gives the desired result. \end{proof}

-The second purpose is to relax the assumption that news signals are conditionally independent across market segments.
-In what follows, we develop new concepts in Section \ref{sec_general_concept} and conduct equilibrium analyses in Section \ref{sec_general_result}.
+The second purpose of this appendix is to relax the assumption that signals are conditionally independent across market segments.
+In what follows, we'll develop new concepts in Appendix \ref{sec_general_concept} and conduct equilibrium analyses in Appendix \ref{sec_general_result}.